newbluestudios/trelis/README.md

 This project relies on boltz-core: https://github.com/BoltzExchange/boltz-core

-Build from source by cloning a copy of boltz-core under the src directory.
-This will be automatically included later on.
+We use boltz-core as a git sub-module inside the src directory.
+If you are cloning this project from github, remember to cd into src/boltz-core and run yarn install and npm run compile.
+This will add the node modules required by boltz and generate required files and folders.

 This project uses NextJS, specifically nextjs-advanced-starter: https://github.com/agcty/nextjs-advanced-starter